jundalisay/spblist/content/en/research/descartes/optics/part-06.md

 ---

-And the eyes A, B, C, D, E, F[26] seeing the objects T, V, X, Y, Z, U, through the
+The eyes `A, B, C, D, E, F` see the objects `T, V, X, Y, Z, U`, through the glasses `N, O, P`, and in the mirrors `Q, R, S`.

-Diopter figure 22.jpg
+{{< i s="/graphics/bio/fig_18-d.jpg" a="Eyes" >}}

-glasses N, O, P, and in the mirrors Q, R, S, judge them to be at the points G, H, I, K, L, M; and V, Z be smaller, and X, U larger than they are: or also X, U smaller and with that reversed, namely, when they are a little far from the eyes C, F, d as much as these glasses and these mirrors divert the rays which come from these objects in such a way that these eyes can see them distinctly only by arranging themselves as they should be to look towards the points G, H, I, K, L , M, as will easily be known to those who will take the trouble to examine it; and they will see, by the same means, how much the ancients were mistaken in their catoptrics, when they wanted to determine the place of images in hollow and convex mirrors.
+These judge them to be at the points `G, H, I, K, L, M`, and V, Z be smaller, and X, U larger than they are: or also X, U smaller and with that reversed, namely, when they are a little far from the eyes C, F, d as much as these glasses and these mirrors divert the rays which come from these objects in such a way that these eyes can see them distinctly only by arranging themselves as they should be to look towards the points G, H, I, K, L , M, as will easily be known to those who will take the trouble to examine it; and they will see, by the same means, how much the ancients were mistaken in their catoptrics, when they wanted to determine the place of images in hollow and convex mirrors.

 All the means available to know the distance are very uncertain; for, as for the shape of the eye, it hardly varies any more sensibly when the object is more than four or five feet away from it; and even it varies so little when it is closer, that no very precise knowledge can be drawn from it.

-And for the angles comprised between the lines drawn from the two eyes to each other and from there to the object, or from two stations of the same object, they also hardly vary any more when we look even slightly far ; then from which our common sense even does not seem to be able to receive in itself the idea of a greater distance than about a hundred or two hundred feet, as it can be verified from what the moon and the sun , which are among the most distant bodies that we can see, and whose diameters at their distance are about one to a hundred, usually appear to us only one or two feet in diameter at the most. , notwithstanding that we know enough, by reason, that they are extremely large and extremely distant; for that does not happen to us for lack of being able to conceive them greater than we do, seeing that we conceive many towers and mountains much greater, but because, being unable to conceive them more distant than 100-200 feet, he it follows from this that their diameter must appear to us only one or two feet: in what way the situation also helps to deceive us, because ordinarily these stars seem smaller when they are very high towards the south than when, rising or lying down, there are various objects between them and our eyes which make us better notice their distance; and astronomers prove enough, by measuring them with their instruments, that what they appear to be larger one time than the other is not because they see themselves from a greater angle, but because they consider themselves more distant, whence it follows that the axiom of old optics, which says that the apparent size of objects is proportioned to that of the angle of vision, is not always true.
+For the angles comprised between the lines drawn from the two eyes to each other and from there to the object, or from two stations of the same object, they also hardly vary any more when we look even slightly far ; then from which our common sense even does not seem to be able to receive in itself the idea of a greater distance than about a hundred or two hundred feet, as it can be verified from what the moon and the sun , which are among the most distant bodies that we can see, and whose diameters at their distance are about one to a hundred, usually appear to us only one or two feet in diameter at the most. , notwithstanding that we know enough, by reason, that they are extremely large and extremely distant; for that does not happen to us for lack of being able to conceive them greater than we do, seeing that we conceive many towers and mountains much greater, but because, being unable to conceive them more distant than 100-200 feet, he it follows from this that their diameter must appear to us only one or two feet: in what way the situation also helps to deceive us, because ordinarily these stars seem smaller when they are very high towards the south than when, rising or lying down, there are various objects between them and our eyes which make us better notice their distance; and astronomers prove enough, by measuring them with their instruments, that what they appear to be larger one time than the other is not because they see themselves from a greater angle, but because they consider themselves more distant, whence it follows that the axiom of old optics, which says that the apparent size of objects is proportioned to that of the angle of vision, is not always true.
 We are also mistaken in that white or luminous bodies, and generally all those which have much force to move the sense of sight, always appear somewhat nearer and larger than they would if they had less. : now the reason which makes them appear nearer is that the movement with which the eye narrows to avoid the force of their light is so joined with that which disposes the whole eye to see near objects distinctly, and by which one judges of their distance, which one can hardly do without also doing a little of the other, in the same way that one cannot entirely close the first two fingers of the hand without the third also curve somewhat as if to close with them.

 These white or luminous bodies appear larger because: